julian-klode/lingolang/docs/primitive.md

 An array is a fixed-size sequence of objects placed in one contiguous memory region.

 An array can be _copied_, _moved_, or _referenced_ if its elements can be.

+The size of an array is not used in permissions, but a value needs to be specified to differentiate arrays from slices.
+That value might just be the `_` placeholder.

 ### Slices
 ```go